 11-Year-Old Minneapolis Boy Dies After Being Shot in Broad Daylight at a Park

-Investigators are seeking help from the public to bring justice to a Minneapolis family devastated by the death of their 11-year-old child in what they've called a "senseless" shooting.
+Investigators are seeking help from the public to bring justice to a Minneapolis family devastated by the death of their 11-year-old child who was "senselessly shot."

 In Minnesota, an 11-year-old boy was shot and killed on Monday afternoon, June 23, 2025.
 The shooting took place around 2 p.m. at Folwell Park, in North Minneapolis.